-312 About MBA CLE, Massbar Ass'n, https://massbar.org/education (last visited Aug 22, 2024).
+311 About MBA CLE, MASSBAR ASS'N, https://massbar.org/education (last visited Aug 22, 2024).

-313 Shepard, supra note 307; Proctor, supra note 308.
+312 Proctor, supra note 308.

-314 Shepard, supra note 307, at 317-18.
+313 Shepard, supra note 307, at 317-18.

-conduct often hinges upon whether the lawyer was acting within their representative role.315 There is no real debate that lawyers in representative roles should be disciplined for unlawful and unethical conduct.316
+To address the ethical lapses, it is also important to consider revisions and enhancements to the ABA Model Rules of Professional Conduct (ABA Rules) and the corresponding disciplinary procedures.
+Disciplining a lawyer for ethical conduct often hinges upon whether the lawyer was acting within their representative role.314 There is no real debate that lawyers in representative roles should be disciplined for unlawful and unethical conduct.315

-However, disciplining lawyers for conduct in a nonrepresentative role raises serious constitutional and political concerns.317 In his chapter on disciplining lawyers related to the 2020 presidential election subversion efforts, Dean Perlman explains that the disciplining lawyers for conduct outside of their representative capacity is more limited.318 This is true mostly because the rules do not address a lawyer's conduct outside of their professional roles.319 Dean Perlman notes two important exceptions: (1) conduct so egregious to question fitness or character to practice and (2) conduct involving dishonesty, fraud, deceit or misrepresentation.320
+However, disciplining lawyers for conduct in a nonrepresentative role raises serious constitutional and political concerns.316 In his chapter on disciplining lawyers related to the 2020 presidential election subversion efforts, Dean Perlman explains that the disciplining lawyers for conduct outside of their representative capacity is more limited.317 This is true mostly because the rules do not address a lawyer's conduct outside of their professional roles.318 Dean Perlman notes two important exceptions: (1) conduct so egregious to question fitness or character to practice and (2) conduct involving dishonesty, fraud, deceit or misrepresentation.319

 It is the significance of these two exceptions that speaks to the principles embedded in the oath.
 These two exceptions are precisely where the oath can provide support for the enforcement of these principles outside a lawyer's representative role.
 Conduct by a lawyer that undermines democratic institutions is unethical, regardless of whether the conduct was within a representative capacity, or not.
 The following proposed changes aim to reinforce the legal profession's commitment to the democratic principles inherent in the lawyer's oath, emphasizing deterrence over punishment.
-A careful application of these exceptions can help reinforce the importance of ethical conduct whether acting in representative capacity or not.
-Furthermore, simple revisions to the Rules can also capture some conduct of lawyers in non-representative roles.
+A careful application of these exceptions can help reinforce the importance of ethical conduct whether acting in representative

-315 Perlman, supra note 73, at 2.
+314 Perlman, supra note 73, at 2.

-316 Id. at 3; Luttig, supra note 84.
+315 Id. at 3; Luttig, supra note 84.

-317 See Perlman, supra note 73, at 1, 8.
+316 See Perlman, supra note 73, at 1, 8.